Tank Dell

 As of late April 2026, Dell has made tangible progress—running routes, cutting, and participating in the Texans' offseason conditioning program.
 Coach Ryans expressed pride in Dell's work ethic and has committed to not rushing his return.
 Dell himself stated optimism about his recovery, saying "once the season comes, I'm gonna cook up."
 The team's focus remains on the long-term picture rather than forcing him back early, though GM Caserio signaled better clarity would come after spring workouts (per Texans won't rush Tank Dell return timeline).

 By late May 2026, Dell continues steady progress with workouts, cutting, and catching passes.
 He's been at the facility "religiously," grinding in the background and working with his teammates.
 Coach Ryans emphasized the team knows how "devastating" the injury was but remains optimistic about Dell's medical outlook.
-The GM reiterated a day-to-day evaluation approach, waiting until after spring workouts to determine participation level at training camp.
-Dell's mindset remains strong; he credits his faith and support system for getting him through the hardest year of his life (per Texans won't rush Tank Dell return timeline: 'Excited to see Tank when it's his time to play football').
+GM Nick Caserio reiterated a day-to-day evaluation approach, waiting until after spring workouts to determine participation level at training camp.
+Caserio stated: "I would say more than likely, it'll probably be in training camp...the goal is training camp," while emphasizing the team's commitment to Dell's long-term health over rushing his return.
+Dell's mindset remains strong; he credits his faith and support system for getting him through the hardest year of his life (per Texans won't rush Tank Dell return timeline: 'Excited to see Tank when it's his time to play football', Texans WR Tank Dell Gets New Timeline for His Return From Injury).

 Role / Depth Chart